 The Truth Project has been set up for victims and survivors of child sexual abuse to share their experiences in a supportive and confidential setting.
 By sharing their experiences, victims and survivors make an important contribution to the work of the Inquiry and their experiences will feed into and influence its findings and recommendations.

-The Council is very grateful to the Inquiry for bringing the Truth Project to Telford and will work with the Inquiry to help ensure that this is as widely publicised as possible.
+The Council is very grateful to the Inquiry for bringing the Truth Project to Telford because it is vital that victims and survivors have their voices heard as soon as possible.
+The Council is working with the Inquiry to help ensure that the Truth Project is publicised as widely as possible.

 On 13 March the Council also asked the Home Office to begin an independent expert inquiry into Child Sexual Exploitation in Telford and repeated this request again on 19 March.

 On 3 April, the Home Office’s Deputy Director, Safeguarding Unit, responded saying that IICSA has already stated that it has 13 separate investigations, including one which is looking at institutional response to the sexual exploitation of children by organised networks.
-IICSA has already stated this this inquiry will cover Telford.
+IICSA has already said this this inquiry will cover Telford.